Azure/az-cgpu-onboarding/src/cmk_module/README.md

 - Deploy CMK DES first if you need a CMK VM
 - You can use our deployDES.json and skr-policy.json, or define your own
+- You need to be subscription contirbutor role to create a new CMK Des in your subscription
+- (optional) Please update azcli (2.63.0) if possible

 ## On Linux Bash shell